NASCAR rules and regulations: Viceroy Rule

-Though NASCAR typically promotes competition between multiple brands, including those that sponsor the sport and individual races, the sanctioning body provides exclusive protection to its series title sponsors (currently Xfinity in the second-tier series and Stanley Black & Decker under its Craftsman brand for the Truck Series), as well as current fuel supplier Sunoco.
+Though NASCAR typically promotes competition between multiple brands, including those that sponsor the sport and individual races, the sanctioning body provides exclusive protection to its series title sponsors (currently O'Reilly Auto Parts in the second national series and Stanley Black & Decker under its Craftsman brand for the Truck Series), as well as current fuel supplier Sunoco.
 This policy, known as the Viceroy Rule, prevents sponsorship from direct competitors within a certain series, although it does not prevent a company from moving to a different series within the sport, or advertising a product that does not directly conflict with the title sponsor.
 For example, Royal Dutch Shell, Texaco and other oil companies have been allowed to promote their motor oil brands (Pennzoil and Havoline respectively) but not their gasoline products.
 When a new title sponsor creates conflicts with existing team sponsors, NASCAR typically allows the team sponsors to remain under a grandfather clause.
 The rule is named after the British cigarette brand Viceroy, and is in reference to the 1972 USAC Championship Car season during which title sponsor Marlboro renounced its branding when Viceroy entered the sport to sponsor entries.

 From 1994 to 1997, Camel was allowed to sponsor No. 23 of the Travis Carter Enterprises as it was a sister brand to Winston, the then title sponsor of the Cup Series.

 The rule has come into effect on several occasions, most notably when Nextel signed a ten-year $700 million deal to replace Winston as the Cup Series sponsor.
 Active sponsors Cingular Wireless (sponsoring Richard Childress Racing's No. 31 team) and Alltel (sponsoring Team Penske's No. 12 car of Ryan Newman) were allowed to continue their deals, but both sponsor agreements were put into question when the companies were purchased and sought re-branding.
 In 2004, Robby Gordon was required to wear a full color Nextel patch on his driving suit.
 He had worn a dark gray on black subdued Nextel patch when he was sponsored by Cingular when racing for RCR.
 Between 2007 and 2008, NASCAR and AT&T Mobility (the successor to Cingular) filed suits against each other, with NASCAR seeking to kick all rival telecommunications companies out of the top series.
 AT&T was allowed to remain in the sport until 2008 when both parties settled.
 Meanwhile, Verizon, after purchasing Alltel in 2008, moved its sponsorship to the Penske entries in the Xfinity Series and later the IndyCar Series, while the team ran a similar scheme in the Cup Series without Verizon branding until 2010.
 In a separate 2007 incident, Robby Gordon was allowed to retain his sponsorship from mobile phone manufacturer Motorola (although Nextel carried Motorola products, NASCAR blocked Gordon's sponsorship as his sponsor deal was done through Verizon) after adding logos referring to the company's "Digital Audio Players".